skmorgane/biodiversity-course/schedule.md

             2. What does the Elahi et al study add to our understanding of local biodiversity dynamics?
             3. How do Elahi et al suggest their results and the results of other studies can be reconiled with studies showing global biodiversity loss?
             4. Do Dornelas et al and Elahi et al have any influence on the biodiversity-ecosystem function research area?

+* October 5:
+  * Discussion: Biodiversity through time - Hillebrand?
+Brown et al?

    * Class Activity: Group Projects

 ### Weeks 7-9: Regional-Scale Diversity Patterns & Processes

-* October 13: Regional Assembly - Dispersal
+* October 10: Regional Assembly - Dispersal
    * (yes I am only assigning 1 paper.
 Enjoy!)
 Reading: [The metacommunity concept: a framework for multi-scale community ecology](https://doi.org/10.1111/j.1461-0248.2004.00608.x)
         * Questions for Discussion
              1. We've spent a lot of the semester focused on community-scale biodiversity patterns and the mechanisms thought to generate them.
 What scale have we predominately been focusing on?